 If you don’t believe me, join a trading room for a week or two.
 What you’ll see is several people take the same trade and using the same logic.
 However, one trader could end up with a big winner, another could have closed out flat, and a third actually losing on the trade.

 When you real lose money, it stings, enough where you are motivated to find out what went wrong and what steps to take to improve.

 Now, if you can take it that seriously, then paper trading is fantastic.
-But for many, they need some skin in the game to be motivated.
+But many people need some skin in the game in order to be motivated.

 Of course, there some specific things that suck with trading a demo account.
 For example, when you are trading a demo, getting filled on a trade is very easy.
 However, in live trading, sometimes you miss prices and are forced to adjust or change the order.

 The demo account may give a false sense of how good your execution is.